 2. Recruiter control: can you set weights, adjust scoring rules, and override the AI?

-3. Explainability and audit trails: does it show why it scored each candidate, and log decisions for compliance?
+3. Explainability: does it show why it scored each candidate, and log decisions for compliance?

 4. Language and regional fit.
 This is the one that decides it for MENA: does it genuinely handle Arabic, bilingual CVs, transliteration, and local qualifications?
 Test this on your real CVs, not sample data.